Serving

 Yes

-Quite different from other Thai curries, Massamun (variously spelled) curries are a Thai take on the aromatic Mughal cuisine of Hyderabad in India.
-While similar to the Mughal cuisine of Deli, Hyderabad incorporated coconut and tamarind, making it more compatible with Thailand.
+Quite different from other Thai curries, Massamun curries are a Thai take on the aromatic Mughal cuisine of Hyderabad, India.
+Hyderabad adopted coconut and tamarind, making their curry more compatible with Thailand.

 1